tiagoecmagalhaes/PyWolf/README.md

 ## Support

 PyWolf is build in Python 3.7.6 (x64).
 It was mostly implemented in Windows 10 (x64).
-It was tested in the following OS:
+It was tested in the following operating systems:

 - Windows 7 (x64)
 - Windows 8/8.1 (x64)
 - Windows 10 (x64)
+- Ubuntu 20.04.3 LTS (x64)

 ## Installation